rlantigua01/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/Task_3.md

-Task Title: Minimal Equipment and Space
+Task Title: Develop a list of workouts that will not require any equipmenta and can be done in small space.

 User Story: [Story_2](mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/Story_3.md)